prikhi/pencil/README.md

 was abandoned around 2013.
 This fork was started for new development on March 13th, 2015.

-Much of this project is still unmaintained & could use some love.

 ## Prerequisites

-You will need version 36 or higher of `firefox` or `xulrunner` to run Pencil under Linux.
-Windows builds have everything you need in the installer.
+You will need version 36 or higher of `firefox` to run Pencil as a Firefox Extension.
+Linux users will need version 36 of either `firefox` or `xulrunner`.
+The Windows installer has everything you need in the built-in.

 ## Build